-Stockhausen’s ode to anti-music, this extreme avant-garde work isn’t just noteworthy for kickstarting the genre of electronic music, but also for its impressive usage of spatial dynamics.
+Stockhausen’s ode to anti-music, this extreme avant-garde work is noteworthy for kickstarting the entire genre of electronic music.
 Unlistenable?
 Maybe.
 Impossible to shake?
 Definitely.
-Give it a listen when you’re by yourself, and make sure you sit through the entire 13 minutes.
+Give it a spin when you’re by yourself, and make sure you sit through the entire 13 minutes.
+The subtle usage of spatial dynamics is impressive.
 You’ll come around eventually.

 Concerto for Guitar and Small Orchestra

 Artist: Heitor Villa-Lobos

 This short guitar concerto from Brazil’s finest composer consistently keeps things interesting.
 The virtuosic passages — of which there are plenty — possess a jazzy flair, while the small orchestral ensemble interlocks in perfect step.
 Some sections even sound a little like Steve Howe, which certainly makes my mood for a day.
 But that’s probably because the prog-rocker was inspired by Andrés Segovia, the legendary classical guitarist whom this Concerto was originally written for.

 Symphony No. 8 in D Minor

 Artist: Ralph Vaughan Williams

 Containing a multitude of percussion instruments — from vibraphones to glockenspiels — Vaughan Williams’ Eighth Symphony is perhaps his most rhythmic and maybe his most dynamic.
 Typical of Vaughan Williams to be pastoral, but so too is his propensity for melody.
 Once again, Britain’s national composer delivers on all fronts.

 Artist: Frank Sinatra